Last Updated: 21 December, 2022

 - A basic sketch of the app on the back of a napkin

-- A simple, bland static wireframe made with a computer software (which we will cover later)
+- A simple, bland static wireframe made with a computer software

 - A slightly more detailed sketch on printer paper